Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 Why Cotton Kills

-It feels soft, is comfortable, and looks better than shiny synthetic duds when we’re going about our regular, day-to-day business, but put to the test of just a short stint of athletic exercise, cotton quickly reveals itself to have tendencies bordering on — and occasionally tantamount to — the homicidal.
+Cotton clothing feels soft, is comfortable, and looks better than shiny synthetic duds when we’re going about our regular, day-to-day business, but put to the test of just a short stint of athletic exercise, wet cotton quickly reveals itself to have tendencies bordering on — and occasionally tantamount to — the homicidal.

 Water and Cotton

 In terms of breathability and wicking capability, cotton is a very shoddy performer.
-Instead of transporting the moisture from your body to the outside, it simply collects it, much like a sponge.
+Instead of transporting the moisture from your body to the outside, it simply collects it, much like a sponge leaving that wet cotton shirt sticking to your back.
 Cotton garments, in fact, can absorb up to a whopping 27 times their weight in water.

 If the air temperature happens to be significantly lower than our body temperature, all that water trapped in a cotton garment’s fibers will soon leave us feeling chilled because the garment is not only failing to provide any insulation, but also actively decreasing our core temperature at the same time.